Woman battling cancer loses husband in hit-and-run crash on day of transplant

 “It’s devastating,” Washle said.
 “She’s my best friend and she’s already been going through so much, and then on top of that, her number one support being taken away from her, it’s just unbelievable, and so unfair.”

 A GoFundMe has been set up to assist van Noort with medical and funeral costs.
-On Wednesday, police released photos of the potential vehicles involved.
+The police released photos of the potential vehicles involved on December 14.

 Anyone with information could be entitled to a $2,000 reward by calling Metro Denver Crime Stoppers at 720-913-STOP.